slowernews/wisdom-tldr/README.md

 less than you that you can teach and learn something -->

 After learning the rules, break them.
-Only then you can achieve mastery.
+Only then you can achieve mastery.<br>
+The path to mastery is a never ending story: skills are perishable.

 > *'Masters are able to ask the kinds of simple questions that most people pass over.'*